 Somerset County High Net Worth Divorce Attorney

 Spouses with significant amounts of assets have a lot on the line, which is why if you are in a high net worth divorce, you must not proceed without a seasoned Somerset County high net worth divorce attorney on your side.
-Contact the Law Offices of Katherine K. Wagner today to learn more about how our legal team can effectively guide you through the legal process ahead.
+Contact Katherine K. Wagner, Attorney At Law today to learn more about how our legal team can effectively guide you through the legal process ahead.

 Why Should I Hire a Somerset County High Net Worth Divorce Attorney?

 Couples with over $1 million in assets qualify for what is known as a high net worth divorce.
 This means that you have a lot at stake, which is why hiring an experienced Somerset County family law attorney is in your best interests.
 Our firm can help fight for your assets, every step of the way.

 High net worth individuals have far more on the line monetarily than those in most standard divorces, on top of all other traditional divorce-related issues, such as child custody, child support, alimony, and more.

 Generally, the most complex facet of high net worth divorces is property distribution, as courts will have to determine which property is marital property and which property is separate property, and from there, they will have to divide the marital property equitably between spouses.
 When it comes to high net worth divorces, some of the assets that may be subject to equitable distribution are as follows:

 - Stocks, bonds, and other investments

 - Memorabilia and other high-end collectibles

 - Multiple real estate properties, such as the primary marital home and other vacation homes